Shopify/ruby/ruby_execution_and_jit_blog_post.md

 - Native CPU instructions execute directly
 - No instruction fetch/decode overhead
-- Guards ensure type safety with conditional branches
+- Guards ensure type safety with conditional branches (more on this later)
 - Direct jumps to other JIT code (no method lookup)
-- Register allocation instead of stack manipulation

 The JIT code has full access to the Ruby VM's data structures and can: